craftercms/docs/source/.new-ia/by-role/developer/templated/content-inheritance.rst

 Let's take a look at an example of the out of the box strategy ``inherit-levels`` used in the Website Editorial blueprint.

-Let's begin by looking at the home page of a site created using the Website Editorial blueprint.
+Let's begin by looking at the home page of a project created using the Website Editorial blueprint.
 Take note of the top (header) and left (left-rail) side of the page.

 .. image:: /_static/images/developer/content-inheritance/home-page-view.jpg
     :width: 75%